Shopify/oxygenctl-action/README.md

 - `oxygen_deployment_token`: The Oxygen deployment token issued by Shopify.
 This is a required input.
 - `oxygen_worker_dir`: The name of the directory containing the worker file.
 Defaults to `dist/worker`.
 - `oxygen_client_dir`: The name of the directory with compiled asset files to be uploaded to the CDN.
 Defaults to `dist/client`.
-- `oxygen_health_check`: Determines whether to ensure the application is reachable on Oxygen before marking the deployment as successful.
-Accepts true or false.
-Defaults to false.
+- `oxygen_health_check`: Determines whether to ensure the preview url is accessible on Oxygen before marking the workflow as successful.
+This does **not** mean the deployment wasn't successful, but that the page may not be loading properly.
+The deployment status in the Hydrogen Storefronts channel will reflect the status of the deployment, not the health of the deployment.
+Accepts `true` or `false`.
+Defaults to `true`.
 - `path`: The root path of the project to deploy.

 ### Output